 Webmail is our campus web portal for the email system.
 Students should begin checking their campus email before classes begin.
 For more info on adding your University email account to your phone, please refer to the following Knowledge Base articles:

 Students should use the WiFi network named UWECBC.
 You'll find it available in all University buildings and outdoor spaces.
 After you’ve connected to the network, you’ll be prompted for your University credentials to complete the registration process.

 There is a lot of information about you stored in your account.
 Remember that the key to your University account is your password.
 Make certain that it is unique and never share with anybody.
 Use the following links for information about changing or resetting your UW-Eau Claire – Barron County password:

-Multi-Factor Authentication (Duo Security)
+Multi-Factor Authentication (Okta Verify)

 Phishing is an attempt to acquire important personal information, such as passwords or credit card numbers, by pretending to be a legitimate resource.
 A common way to accomplish this sort of attack is via phishing emails.
 There has been an influx of phishing email attacks against university users, making knowledge about phishing attacks and password security incredibly important for UW-Eau Claire faculty, staff, and students.
 Remember that the University will never ask for personal information over email.
 Always examine email messages skeptically, and if you need help discerning if something is legitimate, contact LTS for help.
 For more information, you can read the Phishing Attacks article.